milvus-io/milvus/core/src/server/web_impl/README.md

 ### `/config/gpu_resources` (GET)

-Gets the parameter values in `gpu_resource_threshold` of the Milvus configuration file.
+Gets the parameter values in `gpu_resource_config` of the Milvus configuration file.

 > Note: This method is available only for GPU-supported Milvus.